chcharcharlie/10XResearcher/prompt_instructions.md

     * Try scrolling down as this often triggers additional content to load
     * Only determine a page has failed to load if inspect_page shows minimal or no useful content

-  - When encountering content blockers (paywalls, login requirements, cookie consent, etc.):
+  - When encountering content blockers (paywalls, login requirements, cookie consent, bot protection, etc.):
     * DO NOT immediately abandon the page or source
+    * ALWAYS check if the page has these limitations before determining a page load has failed
     * Ask the user for assistance: "I've encountered a [specific type] barrier on [website].
 Would you like to provide access credentials or should I try an alternative source?"
     * Provide details about what specific information you were trying to access
     * Only proceed without user assistance if they have explicitly stated: "continue execution on your own and don't ask me for help"